nikodunk/blog/content/startup-updates-17.md

 # Experiments/Hypothesis run:
-* Tweet/linkedin users: try energy lollipop california, then if respond send them website above.
-Talked to 200 users, messaged 750.
-Mainly funneled them into the below point.
+* Tweet/Linkedin DM user acquisition: If tried energy lollipop california, then respond send them energylollipop.com signup page above.
 * Set up landing page: try personal energy lollipop beta.
 Tried to get 100 sign-ups through this [landing page](https://helloworlde.com/energylollipop-home-office).
-This soft of worked - we got 50+.
+This soft of worked - we got 60, and then hand-picked 30 of them.
 * Set up pretend-o-type [Gumroad](https://gumroad.com/l/energylollipop) page and tried to pre-sell.
 This failed.
+Consumer pre-monetization would have been too good to be true :)
-* Built prototype and got 28 users to authorize through PG&E.
+* Built prototype and 28 users to authorize through PG&E.
 * Showed and did 1-hour zoom interview with 12 users, with 12 more scheduled.
-Measuring how much they reduce for 2 weeks.
-If they do reduce, then we can shop it around businesses/governments and do pilots there.
+Our goal is to measure how much they reduce their home's energy consumption in 2 weeks.
+* If they do reduce it significantly in 2 weeks, then we can shop it around businesses/governments, Energy companies (aka CCAs or community choice aggregators) and see if they want to use our solution for their users to lower their energy costs (this has already started).

 # Help Wanted/Asks:
 * Introductions to businesses interested in climate/team programs